 An ounce of prevention.

 While flooding generally occurs when excess water from snow melt or rainfall accumulates and overflows onto a river bank or adjacent floodplain, flooding can really occur anywhere – even miles away from a water source.
-In years with above-average snow accumulation and subsequent snow pack, it is especially important for community leaders to be prepared for all that spring brings.
+In years with above-average snow accumulation or rapid thaw, it is especially important for community leaders to be prepared for all that spring brings.

 Developing a Flood Emergency Plan.

 A Flood Emergency Plan (FEP) defines the roles and responsibilities of all parties involved in flood preparation and responsiveness efforts.
 Coordination and communication between emergency services, local authorities, state and federal agencies, and other local organizations is critical to the successful implementation of a FEP.
 A well-executed FEP will greatly reduce the risk to life, health, and the damage of community resources or infrastructure as caused by flooding.

 - Assessment of areas likely to flood and the extent and depth of flooding.

 - Estimated frequency of occurrence (both historical and predicted or probable).

 - Location of critical infrastructure at risk.